 Group tutorials are great for those on a budget as you can share the cost of the lessons between the other students in the class.
 Of course, this means you can't guarantee that every session will be tailored to you, what you want to learn, and how you like to learn, but it should be substantially cheaper than some of the other options.

 Face-to-face tutorials, on the other hand, tend to be the costliest option.
 However, this is because you're paying for a bespoke service and a tutor that tailors each lesson to you and your preferred learning style.
 Furthermore, the tutor will often travel to their students and this cost is factored into their rates.
 Generally, face-to-face tutorials are the most cost-effective as every minute of the tutor's time is spent focusing on the student.

-Finally, online tutorials are a cheaper alternative to both in-person one-on-one tutorials and group tutorials.
+Finally, online tutorials are a cheaper alternative to in-person tutorials.
 With one-on-one online tutorials, the tutor doesn't have to travel and can schedule more sessions each week so they tend to charge the students less per hour.
-Online group tutorials are also usually cheaper than their in-person counterparts but they will suffer from the same drawbacks.
+Online group tutorials are also usually cheaper than their in-person counterparts but they do suffer from the same drawbacks.

 Many of the tutors on Superprof offer the first lesson for free so use this time to discuss what you want out of your tutorials, how you like to learn, and what you need to learn.
 The potential tutor can explain how they like to work, what they charge, and how they can help you.

 It's always a good idea to outline what you're looking for in a tutor before you start contacting them and establish a budget and the criteria.
 As for the budget, tutors' rates are affected by where they operate, what they teach, the levels they teach, their qualifications, and their experience as a tutor.